How SHEN works

 SHEN Therapy offers an elegant solution to Fritz Perls' statement that emotions have a life cycle with a beginning and a natural ending which is often not completed and remains inside us until it is, affecting how we feel and everything we do.

-The precise and powerful hands-on techniques of SHEN Therapy have been developed, refined and continually tested for nearly 30 years with clinical studies and in professional practice application to dissolve those internal contractions.
+The precise and powerful hands-on techniques of SHEN Therapy have been developed, refined and continually tested for over 30 years with clinical studies and in professional practice application to dissolve those internal contractions.

 Our minds may or may not consciously remember the painful experiences in our past, but our bodies do.